 Is your landlord putting you in danger?

 What are some examples of landlord liability?
 An example of a landlord not exercising reasonable care would be if the landlord did not make adequate repairs to the property or keep up with the maintenance.
 If a landlord does not repair a stairway handrail and the tenant reaches for it and it breaks causing the tenant to fall, then the landlord could be held responsible.
 The only question here would be if the landlord had an adequate time to make the repairs and failed to do so.

 A landlord can also be responsible for damages caused by break-ins if he fails to take security measures that are considered reasonably foreseeable.
 For instance, if a tenant is assaulted in the entryway or parking area of the property because of improper lighting, then the landlord is liable.
 Also, if the door or window to an apartment doesn’t lock and the landlord does not repair this, then he is responsible if the home is broken into through the unlocked entryway.

 It is often difficult to understand the minute details of personal injury law and the requirements to show liability in a case.
-If your or someone you love has been injured as a result of a landlord’s negligence, then it is important to fully understand your rights under the law.
-Be sure to contact the firm of Wolf & Pravato so you can learn more about these rights.
+If you or someone you love has been injured as a result of a landlord’s negligence, then it is important to fully understand your rights under the law.
+Be sure to contact the firm of Law Offices of Wolf & Pravato so you can learn more about these rights.